Detecting the polarization in $\chi_{cJ} \to \phi \phi $ decays to probe hadronic loop effect: Numerical results

 for the $\chi_{c0} \to \phi \phi$ decay,

 for the $\chi_{c1} \to \phi \phi$ decay, and

 for the $\chi_{c2} \to \phi \phi$ case.

-Thus, these ratios of helicity amplitude receives the long distance contributions and characterize the loop effects in the $\chicj\to\ff$ decays.
-We expect that they can be measured in the future, and used for testing the hadron loop mechanism.
+The ratios for the $\chio$ decays are equivalent to those determined by the parity conservation and identical particle requirement.
+Especially, it is interesting to note that the ratios of $F^{(2)}_{1,0}$ and $F^{(2)}_{1,-1}$ are larger than one.
+This indicates they receive some contributions from the long distance effects, modeled by the rescattering of charm mesons in the $\chit\to\ff$ decays.
+We expect the measurement available in the future, and used for testing the hadron loop mechanism.